smart-facility/cognicity-server/README.md

 * level - info or debug are most useful here, debug will give you more verbose logging output
 * maxFileSize - max size (in bytes) of each log file before a new one is created
 * maxFiles - number of log files to retain
-* path - Specify a full path to the log directory.
-The default is the current directory which is the application's directory when launched via node.
+* logDirectory - Specify a full path to the log directory.
+If not specified, the application directory will be used.

 ### License
 This software is released under the GPLv3 License.
 See License.txt for details.